Subsidized vs. Unsubsidized Loans

 If you are considered an Independent student or if your parent (s) applied for a Federal Plus Loan and it is denied by the lender you will also be eligible for additional unsubsidized loans in the amounts listed below:

 Graduate students are awarded based upon information received from the FAFSA.
-They may be awarded subsidized, unsubsidized or a combination.
-The maximum amount a graduate student may be awarded for the academic year:
+The maximum amount a graduate student may be awarded for the academic year is $20,500 in an unsubsidized loan.

 **Please note these amounts may vary, depending on any additional aid you may receive.
 You may only receive up to your cost of attendance or budget for the academic year.**